Lejja: Iron smelting technique

 Lejja is one of the earliest and best-preserved archaeological sites of iron smelting in sub-Saharan Africa.
 The iron smelting sites in the region are mainly concentrated in and around village squares, including Amaovoko, Dunuoka, Amaebo-Attamah, Obukpa and Umuezeoda.
 Several archaeological surveys conducted between 2006 and 2024 confirmed that large-scale iron smelting activities were carried out in Lejja.

-Otobo Ugwn Dunoka Square is the main iron smelting site, which is mainly composed of more than 800 cylindrical slag.
+Otobo Ugwu (term for a ceremonial square) in the Dunoka village is the main iron smelting site, which is mainly composed of more than 800 cylindrical slag.
 Slag cylinders, aggregate slag, tuyere and furnace walls are direct evidence of the early iron smelting stage at Nsukka.
 Slag cylinders are formed by high-temperature smelting, discharged from the furnace through tuyere (connecting pipe), and then naturally cooled and solidified in a clay-lined pit.
 These cylindrical slags are about 31–56 cm in diameter, with an average density of 3.89 g/cm3, and the average weight of intact slag is between 34–57 kg.

 Cylindrical slag is evidence of the early ironmaking stage of Nsuka.

 The slag in Otobo Ugwn Dunoka Square is arranged in a semicircular pattern and is considered to be the main meeting and political place of Lejja.
 Due to the large number of iron slag blocks preserved in the square, it is considered to be one of the largest and most extensive iron smelting sites discovered so far.

 Pamela Eze-Uzomaka of the University of Nigeria and archaeological findings of the University of Oxford confirm that the iron smelting technology of Lejja went through three stages, characterized by the analysis of iron smelting residues:

 Early stage (2305 ± 90–2000 ± 90 BP)

-The furnace type is a vertical shaft earthenware furnace (1.25 m in diameter, 40 mm in wall thickness), with a structure including tuyères and slag channels made of earth, and the slag is cylindrical (31–56 cm in diameter, 34–57 kg in weight).
+The furnace type is a vertical shaft earthenware furnace (1.25 m, in diameter, 40 mm in wall thickness), with a structure including tuyères and slag channels made of earth, and the slag is cylindrical (31–56 cm in diameter, 34–57 kg in weight).
 SEM-EDS (scanning electron microscopy and energy dispersive spectroscopy) analysis shows that the slag composition is mainly composed of fayalite, spinel and ferrite, with a high iron content.